Kigali City, Rwanda Capital

-Spanning several ridges and valleys, Kigali, with its lush hillsides, flowering trees, winding boulevards and bustling streets, is arguably one of the most attractive capital cities in Africa, as well as easily one of the cleanest and safest.
+Spanning several ridges and valleys, Kigali today with its lush hillsides, flowering trees, winding boulevards and bustling streets, is arguably one of the most attractive capital cities in Africa, as well as easily one of the cleanest and safest.
+Kigali City today is a main entry point to most Uganda gorilla safari and Rwanda travel attractions.

 Shopping in Kigali